apostrophecms/sanitize-html/README.md

 1.18.5:

-* Stop double encoding ampersands on HTML entities
+* Stop double encoding ampersands on HTML entities.
+Thanks to Will Gibson.

 1.18.4: